benkalmus/elixir-rest-api-example/docs/README.md

   - [x] Used phoenix generator
     - `mix phx.gen.json Employees Employee employees full_name:string job_title:string salary:integer country:references:countries`
   - [x] add country_id foreign key
-  - [] Is integer the right type to use for salary?
+  - [x] Is integer the right type to use for salary?
+    - converted to Decimal type
+    -  switched back to using an integer for salary, due to growing complexity of the application, currently outside the scope

 - [x] Add logic to seed 10,000 employees into the DB.
 The key will be to make it fast